GA-BEWD-2014/BEWD-2014/Final_Project/final_project_requirements.md

 ##CORE REQUIREMENTS
 To pass projects must include:

--	About me page that describes your app.
+-	About page/or a detailed descript of your app.

 -	User accounts.
 Your application must utilize user accounts.